Deathice/Zimbra_ansible_install_role/README.md

 - srv_hostname: 'fqdn of your machine'
 - zim_url: URL for download the zimbra compress file.
 - zim_unarchive: This name will be generate automatically from zim_url variable
-- zim_short_vs: This variable is used for validate zimbra version
 - ip_client: Server IP
 - ip_dns: DNS Server IP